 Mortgage debt, on the other hand, is one of the most attractive forms of consumer debt available.
 While interest rates today are higher than they were in 2020 and 2021, compared to other types of debt, the long-term nature of a mortgage can be an asset to your financial health.

-What’s more, if you took out a loan or refinanced two or three years ago, you’re probably enjoying a rate around 3 percent.
+What’s more, if you took out a loan or refinanced three or four years ago, you’re probably enjoying a rate around 3 percent.
 If that’s the case, there’s even less urgency to pay off the mortgage, says McBride.
 After all, you’ve locked in a historically low interest rate for decades to come.

 For most consumers, the home loan should be the last thing you pay down, says McBride.
 Instead, retire any higher-rate debt you have, such as credit card balances and auto loans.
 Then, devote excess cash flow to building up your emergency savings and funding your tax-advantaged retirement accounts.